OpenPOWER Foundation: Open source

-Libre-SOC is the third, from scratch built, implementation of the Power ISA v.3.0, and the first Libre/Open POWER ISA core outside of IBM.
+At the OpenPOWER Summit NA 2020, Libre-SOC was announced as the first Libre/OpenPOWER ISA core outside of IBM.
+It adhered to the Power ISA 3.0 instruction set and could be run on field-programmable gate array boards.
+In a list-serv message dated June 23, 2024, project lead, Luke Kenneth Casson Leighton described the project as "effectively terminated".

 Software

 The OpenPOWER initiative will include firmware, the KVM hypervisor, and little endian Linux operating system.
 The foundation has a site on GitHub for the software they are releasing as open source.
 As of July 2014, it has released firmware to boot Linux.

 SUSE included support for Power8 in their enterprise Linux distribution SUSE Linux Enterprise Server version 12 (release 27 October 2014).

 Canonical Ltd. supports the architecture in Ubuntu Server from version 16.04 LTS.

 FreeBSD has also been reported to have preliminary support for the architecture.

 Collabora Online is an enterprise-ready edition of LibreOffice with web-based office suite real-time collaboration, support of the OpenPOWER ppc64le architecture was announced in October 2022.
 It comes with Ubuntu 20.04 packages and Docker images, and is delivered as a part of Nextcloud Enterprise which specialises in sharing files, writing emails, conducting chats and video conferences.